Chinese-funded solar project lights up remote Philippine village

-Dionesto Esteban, a former hunter and farmer, checks electricity facilities in a solar station in Baliwet of San Marcelino, the Philippines, June 6, 2019.
-On June 7, a Chinese-funded solar project lit up Baliwet, a mountain village about 190 km northwest of Manila.
-(Photo: Xinhua)

-Students of an elementary school enjoy the cool breeze of an electric wall fan in Baliwet of San Marcelino, the Philippines, June 6, 2019.
-On June 7, a Chinese-funded solar project lit up Baliwet, a mountain village about 190 km northwest of Manila.
-(Photo: Xinhua)

-It's a double celebration for Jaderick Castillo, 12, and some other 1,000 residents of a village of this town in Zambales province in the Philippine main Luzon island.
+It's a double celebration for Jaderick Castillo, 12, and some 1,000 other residents of a village of this town in Zambales province on the Philippine main island of Luzon.

-On June 7, which marked a beloved traditional festival in China, the Dragon Boat Festival, a Chinese-funded solar project lit up Baliwet, a mountain village in this town, about 190 km northwest of Manila.
+On Friday, which marked a beloved traditional festival in China, the Dragon Boat Festival, a Chinese-funded solar project lit up Baliwet, a mountain village in this town, about 190 kilometers northwest of Manila.
 Electricity supply finally arrived at this remote village.

-The Chinese staff working for the State Grid Corporation of China (SGCC) brought children who live in Baliwet dozens of zongzi, the sticky rice dumplings served during the annual Dragon Boat Festival and they tasted traditional Chinese food for the first time.
+The Chinese staff working for the State Grid Corporation of China (SGCC) brought children who live in Baliwet dozens of zongzi, the sticky rice dumplings served during the annual Dragon Boat Festival, allowing them to taste traditional Chinese food for the first time.

 It was a brand new experience for the children and the whole village to have electricity, produced by solar stations donated by Chinese company SGCC.

-The solar project not only brightens up the remote village, but also offers a ray of hope to the poor villagers who have no access to electricity for decades and depended solely on kerosene gas lamps and batteries to power their TV sets and flashlights.
+The solar project not only brightens up the remote village, but also offers a ray of hope to the poor villagers who have been without electricity for decades and depended solely on kerosene gas lamps and batteries to power their TV sets and flashlights.

 Due to its remoteness, no local power company is willing to invest in Baliwet.
 Villagers had to travel several kilometers to town to charge their mobile phones.